fluidnetsc22/fluidnet_sc22/README.md

 ```

-3. Install Pytorch 1.7.1 compiled with cuda 11, and the rest of necessary packages from the requirements file:
+3. Install Pytorch 1.7.1 compiled with cuda 11, and the rest of necessary packages from the requirements file.
-__NOTE: Training is done in GPUs with recent cuda installations__

 To install the rest of the packages just go to the main fluidnet path and perform:
+4.
 ```
 cd /path/to/git/repo/fluidnet_cxx_2
 pip install -r requirements.txt